Selecting Our Priorities

 For a complete list of our priorities, please open and/or download either of the following documents:

-Mental Illness Advocacy
+Mental Illness Advocacy is One of Our Priorities

 In 1986, Congress authorized the Protection and Advocacy for Individuals with Mental Illness (PAIMI) program in the Protection and Advocacy for Individuals with Mental Illness Act.
 The PAIMI program is funded through the United States Department of Health and Human Services (HHS) Substance Abuse and Mental Health Services Administration (SAMHSA).